 In keeping with the examination I’ve done on how we derive higher guidance, regarding reciprocity with guides, taking the next step in our guidance, today I’m reflecting on a more intangible source of guidance: Everything.

 You would think that one would be pretty obvious, since it’s around us all the time, but most of us don’t regard what’s right in front of us as being Divine.
-I’ve been taking time daily, to connect with the spirits of my space, at work, home, the grocery store, the homes of others, and the commute connecting it all.
+I’ve been taking time daily, to connect with the spirits of my space, at work, home, the grocery store, the homes of others, or your own home, that you could find at some home show exhibitors.
 It seems so silly.
 I’ve spent all these years focused on THIS totem, THAT guide, THIS space, sacred on/off, despite that intellectually I’ve known it’s with me all the time.
 I am it.
 It is All.

 What’s the expression–the hell you know–to say nothing of the sacred.